Metacor/Minecraft-Speedrun-Guide/readme.md

 **Shipwrecks**
 * Identify each Shipwreck type from a distance *(full, front, front+map, back)*
 * Practice entering through the back side windows → loot the Chest → get out
-* Quickly follow the Map and find the Buried Treasure
+* Follow the Map and find the Buried Treasure

 **Ocean Monuments**
 * Memorize optimal Door placements when checking for the Gold Blocks